-Premises Security Liability appears to be a legal trend against landlords.
+Premises Security Liability appears to be a legal trend against commercial landlords.

-- Property owner negligently failed to provide adequate security.
+- The property owner negligently failed to provide adequate security.

 Premises Security Liability: Litigation is a Growth Industry

 Property owners and managers have become the target of what appears to be a legal trend called premises security liability.
 I wrote two books on this subject of Premises Liability Litigation to shed light on the issues.